abhijeet-2108/Saskpoly_Capstone/README.md

 1. User visits `/` and inputs target + tool.
 2. Flask handles the form via `/scan` POST.
 3. The selected tool is run via `subprocess`.
-4. Output is parsed and stored in MySQL.
+4. Output is parsed and stored using SQLAlchemy.
 5. `/history` shows scan results to user.

 ---